alexcaoys/notes-superbird/README.md

 https://buildroot.org/ \
 [How to clean only target in buildroot](https://stackoverflow.com/questions/47320800/how-to-clean-only-target-in-buildroot)

+If I remember correctly, the lack of latest browser and Python in the stock Buildroot is the main reason I started this, LOL ;)

 All Buildroot in this repo has root password: `buildroot`.

 There might be a lot of dependencies required by different package, google them should give you some clue.